This advisory announces vulnerabilities in the following Jenkins deliverables:

 As of publication of this advisory, there is no fix.
 The plugin has been removed from publication at the request of its maintainers.
 We recommend that users of Perforce Plugin use the P4 Plugin instead.

-Copy To Slave Plugin allows users with Job/Configure permissions to configure it in such a way that it allows obtaining arbitrary files accessible to the Jenkins master process from the Jenkins master file system.
+Copy To Slave Plugin allows users with Job/Configure permissions to configure it in such a way that it allows obtaining arbitrary files accessible to the Jenkins controller process from the Jenkins controller file system.

 As of publication of this advisory, there is no fix.